A comparison between weakly protomodular and protomodular objects in unital categories: The case of left pseudocancellative unital magmas

 It is known that the category of left loops is semi-abelian~\cite{BoJa}, thus it is a pro\-to\-mo\-du\-lar category.
 Consequently, all of its objects are (weakly) protomodular.

 In this work we consider a weakening of the concept of left loop.
-We will say that a set $X$ with two binary operations $*$ and $\bak$ and a nullary operation $e$ is a \emph{left pseudocancellative unital magma} (\emph{LPM} for short) if it satisfies identities~\eqref{identities_leftloop1} and~\eqref{identities_leftloop3}.
-We have not found any reference of this structure in the literature; the name is inspired by \emph{left cancellative magmas}, which are sets with two operations $*$ and $\bak$ satisfying identity~\eqref{identities_leftloop2}.
-Note that, in general, the identity $x\bak x=e$ need not hold in an LPM: see Proposition~\ref{if x div x=e then protomodular}.
+We will say that a set \(X\) with two binary operations \(*\) and \(\bak\) and a nullary operation \(e\) is a \emph{left pseudocancellative unital magma} (\emph{LPM} for short) if it satisfies identities~\eqref{identities_leftloop1} and~\eqref{identities_leftloop3}.
+We have not found any reference of this structure in the literature; the name is inspired by \emph{left cancellative magmas}, which are sets with two operations \(*\) and \(\bak\) satisfying identity~\eqref{identities_leftloop2}.
+Note that, in general, the identity \(x\bak x=e\) need not hold in an LPM: see Proposition~\ref{if x div x=e then protomodular}.
+We observe that axiom~\eqref{identities_leftloop1} can be equivalently reformulated by saying that, for an algebra \(X\) and any element \(y \in X\), we have \(M_y\circ D_y=1_X\): the left multiplication map